dotlang/language/doc/RFE.md

 the features for data processing should be easy to use.
 And I don't say strong/powerful. because those are going to be basic essential features.
 More powerful tools will be created off them.

+N - If `[]` will only be used for generics, maybe we should stop using it in import.
+It will definitely be used either for generics or for map/seq.
+But if we decide to import modules as structs, we may be able to use it as a function (or maybe even give name to it).